sajidifti/Havenly_Django/README.md

 For security reasons, tawk.to script was removed and django secret was commented out.

 This project is kind of a Frankenstein of my other projects.
-Code is not clean as much as I would have liked.
+The code is not clean as I would have liked.

 <i>Requirements:</i>
 1. Python